Hand Tool Ergonomics - Job Design

 People working at a correctly designed workstation and using the best available tools can still get injured.
 It happens where their work is poorly designed.
-Work organization involves:
+Job design (or work organization) involves:

 - job content -- task variety

 Jobs that involve using only one kind of tool for one or a few tasks that do not vary in the movements and muscles used can cause an overload of those muscles, ligaments, tendons or tissues.
 The resulting overload on the same part of the body can cause pain and injury.
 A greater variety of tasks allow for changing body position to distribute the workload over different parts of the body, and to give overtaxed muscles some relief and recovery time.

 - Rotate tasks among workers; have workers move from one task to another according to a schedule.
 Ensure tasks are different in the type of movement and body parts used.

 - Assign a larger part of work to a team: workers form a team, and each team member shares several different tasks.